 The Sundanese language has been written using a number of different scripts over the years.
 Pallawa or Pra-Nagari was first used in West Java to write Sanskrit from the fifth to the eighth centuries CE.
 Sunda Kuna or Old Sundanese was derived from Pallawa and was used in the Sunda Kingdom from the 14th to the 18th centuries.
 The earliest example of Old Sundanese is the Prasasti Kawali stone.
-The Javanese script was used to write Sundanese from the 17th to the 19th centuries, and the Arabic script was used from the 17th to the 20th century.
+The Javanese script was used to write Sundanese from the 17th to the 19th centuries, and the Arabic script was used from the 17th to the 20th centuries.
+The Latin script has been in wide use since the 20th century.
 The modern Sundanese script, called Sunda Baku or Official Sundanese, became official in 1996.
 This modern script was derived from Old Sundanese.